connexcs/docs/customer-rate-card.md

 In Edit tab, users can edit the details of the card both at basic and advanced levels.

+### Profit

+In *_Profit_* tab, there are three main functionalities:
+1. Add new row
+2. Building the card
+3. Applying filtered transformation.

+![alt text][profittab]

+1. *Adding New Rows*

+You can add the new row by simply clicking on the *Add New Row* button.
+The content of the row can be changed, afterwards.

+2. *Building the card*

+The generation of a Rate card can be completed, based on these rows, by clicking on *“Build FromCarrier Cards”*, which is next to *“Add New Row”* button.
+A pop-up would appear, confirming the generation of the rate card.

+![alt text][popup]

+3. Applying Filtered Transformation

+You can apply filtered transformation by clicking on *Filtered* button, which is next to *“Build FromCarrier Cards”* button.

+4. Editing the Customer Card information

+In *_Edit_* tab, users can edit the details of the card both at basic and advanced levels and press *“Save”* to commit changes.

+![alt text][edittab]

 ### Searching Text field

 Users can also search any details related to Customer Rate Card, by simply writing in the search text field and the results will appear instantly.